Google AdSense is, as already we know, the most popular and promising advertisement program for webmasters.

 If you don’t have the money to buy images, try free stock photos.

-Before applying to AdSense, make sure you don’t have any other ads on your website, for example the ads from Infolinks, Chitika, Yahoo Ads or any other third party network.
+Before applying to AdSense, make sure you don’t have any other ads on your website, such as the ads from Infolinks, Chitika, Yahoo Ads or any other third party network.

 Beside third party ads, also, stay away from affiliate programs, such as Amazon and ClickBank.